AlexMiller93/django_blog/README.md

 ## Installing

-Use 'git clone git@github.com:AlexMiller93/django_blog.git' to clone repo on your local machine.
+Use `git clone git@github.com:AlexMiller93/django_blog.git` to clone repo on your local machine.

-Use 'pipenv shell' to activate virtual env.
+Use `pipenv shell` to activate virtual env.

 ## Usage